FREVA-CLINT/freva-deployment/docs/Services.md

 # Remote control of project services
 This option only applies if you have installed a [service mapping](Installation.html#setting-up-a-service-that-maps-the-server-structure).
-The installation routine saves the host names of the services for each project in as central location.
-After deployment the project services can be restarted, stopped or started via the `freva-service` command.
+The installation routine saves the host names of the services for each project in a central location.
+After the deployment the project services can be restarted, stopped or started via the `freva-service` command.

 ```bash